Laveshlc/Laveshlc/README.md

 - 👋 Hi, I’m @Laveshlc.
 - 👀 I’m interested in Cyber Security.
 - 🌱 I’m currently studying for the OSCP.
-- 👨‍🎓 I graduated with a Bachelor of Science Degree with a Physics Major.
 -  ✔ I currently hold two certifications: BTL1 and CRTP

 <!---